MrR0807/Notes/understanding-parquet-file.md

 * `RandomAccessFile`[4].
 * `SeekableByteChannel`[5].

 It is clearly stated in stackoverflow post that `java.nio` with `FileChannel` is faster by about >250% compared with `FileInputStream/FileOuputStream`[6], however, the difference between `RandomAccessFile` and `SeekableByteChannel` is not conclusive or well documented.
-I have found several instances, which claim that `SeekableByteChannel` is faster[7], but this is yet to be tested in another time.
+I have found several instances, which claim that `SeekableByteChannel` is faster[7], but this is yet to be confirmed.
 Anyway, I have chose to use `SeekableByteChannel`.

 ```java
 public class DatabaseInternals implements AutoCloseable {